chiubaca/notes/permanent-notes/4am-hugs.md

 Embrace the 4 am hugs

-A small smile from you makes it all worth it.
+A small smile from you makes it all worÌÌ